evulse/finderSelect/README.md

 ## Change Log

+*    0.2.1: Bring Menu and Highlight count from example into the core system.
 *    0.2.0: Refactor code base to make core plugin easily extendable.
 *    0.1.9: Make plugin only work on left click so that a custom context menu can be used.
 *    0.1.7: Auto detect child element type if none specified.